Gerald and Charlene Gallego: Indictments

 Gerald and Charlene were arraigned for the first-degree murder of Craig Miller on November 21, 1980.
 During the arraignment, Gerald, growing increasingly tired of spectators and reporters watching him, stood and shouted, "Haven't you got enough?
 We're not animals!
 What happened to a fair trial?" followed by Charlene yelling, "Why are you doing this to us?"
 Charlene's attorney Dan Sullivan held her in his arms as she began sobbing.
 Charlene pleaded not guilty to charges of kidnapping and murder while Gerald refused to enter a plea, and a not guilty plea was entered by Judge Edward Garcia on his behalf.

 One day after the arraignment, the body of Sowers was discovered in a trench near Loomis, and the Gallegos were indicted with her murder on December 3.
 Due to discrepancies regarding whether or not Mochel was abducted within the 500-yard line of Sacramento County, a third murder charge was not filed despite physical evidence pinpointing the Gallegos.

 Gerald was held without bail; Sullivan attempted to get a $25,000 bail for Charlene, which Garcia denied.
 Gerald maintained innocence in interviews with the media, but in private, notably during a conversation with Charlene's mother, he told of being on LSD when he and Charlene killed Miller and Sowers.
 Forensic analyses on a pair of Charlene's shoes revealed minute traces of human blood.

+Legal representation

 Charlene's parents initially paid for Sullivan's services after remortgaging their home.
-However, after they failed to obtain a second mortgage, Manning withdrew, and former U.S. House candidate Joseph Murphy agreed to take over Charlene's defense.
+However, after they failed to obtain a second mortgage, Sullivan withdrew, and former U.S. House candidate Joseph Murphy agreed to take over Charlene's defense.
 Charlene, who at this point was nine-months pregnant, requested to be moved to a correctional center in Elk Grove to obtain medicine for her upcoming birth.
 On January 17, 1981, Charlene began experiencing labor pains and was rushed to UC Davis Medical Center.
 Soon enough, when it became clear that the baby's slow heartrate could become a problem, doctors were forced to perform a caesarean section and Charlene successfully delivered the baby.

 Gerald was appointed public defender Donald L. Manning as his lawyer.
 In March, he asked the court to dismiss Manning because he wanted to represent himself, but the request was denied after hearings on April 6 and September 30.
 In late 1981, Manning made several attempts to get a change of venue for the trial on the basis that extensive publicity near Sacramento could affect jury selection, but his attempts were denied, and the trial was scheduled to begin in Sacramento on March 31, 1982.
 It was ultimately delayed following a court decision to grant further venue change motions by Manning.

 During proceedings, Gerald and four other men awaiting trial at the Sacramento County Jail were linked to an alleged plot to overpower a rooftop correctional officer as part of an escape attempt.
 The plot was thwarted because the men were initially expecting one officer guarding the roof but were met with five.